An unexpected trauma in the form of impact or a collision can quite easily cause a dental injury.

 This method is highly recommended as it is effective and quick.
 However, when using the toothbrush toothpaste method, you ought to be careful with the kind of paste you choose.
 Some toothpaste is too harsh and could cause the plastic to tear.

 At times you can use soap and water especially when you want to be extra cautious.

 After rinsing the mouthguard after use, you may want to take an extra step.

 The cleanser helps in killing germs and improves the mouthguard sanitary.
 This method should be followed on a day to day basis but should be used in concurrence with other methods of cleaning like rinsing and scrubbing with a brush.

 Use of a dental sanitizing device

-These devices are conventional in the market and are known as an excellent choice for cleaning mouth guard.
-They are the best choice especially when the goal is to have a through mouth guard cleaning.
 It works by using ultraviolet or sonic for cleaning.
-You are probably feeling like this method is more expensive, and yes you are right.
-It is a bit costly than the other home DIY methods, but it is an investment that helps in increasing the lifespan of your mouth guard.
+You may probably think this method is more expensive, and yes you are right.
+It is a bit costly than the other home DIY methods, but it is an investment that helps in increasing the lifespan of your mouthguard.

 Use of cleaning tablets

 One of the most common and effective ways of cleaning mouthguards is using cleaning powders and tablets.